Animals join Olympics opening ceremony.

 Olympics Opening Ceremony

-A coalition of six leading animal rights groups has written to London 2012 organisers in a bid to persuade Danny Boyle, the director of the opening ceremony, to reverse his decision to use live animals in the £27m show.
+A coalition of six leading animal rights groups has written to London 2012 organisers.
+This in a bid to persuade Danny Boyle, the director of the opening ceremony, to reverse his decision to use live animals in the £27m show.

-Danny Boyle said the opening scenes would be set in a “green and pleasant land”, with cricketers playing on a village green and ploughs tilling the fields, which are expected to give way to a more urban setting as the three-hour show proceeds.
+Danny Boyle said the opening scenes would be set in a “green and pleasant land”.
+There would be cricketers playing on a village green and ploughs tilling the fields.
+They are expected to give way to a more urban setting as the three-hour show proceeds.

 — YourNewsUKtv (@YourNewsUKtv) July 18, 2016